 - Although it won't prevent an accident, it can protect your head in case you do get into an accident.
 However, when you get a helmet, make sure it fits properly and you wear it correctly!

 - Make sure your bike is in good working order.
-Particularly your breaks.
+Particularly your brakes.
 Remember to give yourself much more time to break when it's wet.

 - Where possible, cycle a door-length away from parked cars.